milanaryal/milanaryal.github.io/_posts/2015/2015-01-01-using-githubs-atom-text-editor.md

 ---
 layout: post
-title: Using GitHub's Atom text editor
+title: "Using GitHub's Atom text editor"
-excerpt: A hackable text editor for the 21st Century.
+excerpt: "A hackable text editor for the 21st Century."
 date: 2015-01-01T15:22:14+05:45
-image: /assets/img/2015/20150101--atom-text-editor.png
 ---

 I always had been using simple text editor like Notepad++ and Sublime Text.
 I never really did like Dreamweaver.
 For me it was too complicated by trying to be everything.
 I truly believe in and appreciate simplicity.
 But days comes like where I have to work with other language like Markdown, Textile..
 So, I was in search for another simple text editor so that I can easily work with those language.

 In search for a new alternative text editor for Sublime Text, [alternativeto.net](http://alternativeto.net/software/sublime-text/) provided me with options like Brackets, SciTE, Atom, Programmer's Notepad,...
 There's a wide range of these and I tried Atom because I found it is a open source project by GitHub and I always been fan with the GitHub open project like Jekyll.

-I really impressed with the awesome [Atom text editor](//atom.io/), a hackable text editor for the 21st Century.
+I really impressed with the awesome [Atom text editor](//atom.io), a hackable text editor for the 21st Century.

 Github's Atom Text Editor, is really AWESOME!
 I'm a huge Notepad++ and Sublime Text fan, but I switch to GitHub Atom.